TEC-Toolkit/ECFO/development/doc.md

 ```

 Previous properties `ecfo:hasEmissionSource` and `ecfo:hasEmissionTarget` have been renamed to `ecfo:convertsFrom` and `ecfo:convertsTo`, and are now linked to the conversion context.

+Rationale: hasSource can be confused with link to the source of the conversion factor (i.e. provenance).
+Converts from and converts to should be clearer.

 ```mermaid
 graph TD